securefederatedai/openfl/docs/overriding_agg_fn.rst

 ``AggregationFunction`` requires a single ``call`` function.
-This function receives tensors for a single parameter from multiple collaborators with additional metadata (see definition of :meth:`openfl.component.aggregation_functions.core.AggregationFunction.call`) and returns a single tensor that represents the result of aggregation.
+This function receives tensors for a single parameter from multiple collaborators with additional metadata (see definition of :meth:`openfl.interface.aggregation_functions.core.AggregationFunction.call`) and returns a single tensor that represents the result of aggregation.

 .. note::
-    See the `definition <https://github.com/intel/openfl/blob/develop/openfl/component/aggregation_functions/core/interface.py>`_ of :class:`openfl.component.aggregation_functions.core.AggregationFunction.call` for details.
+    See the `definition <https://github.com/intel/openfl/blob/develop/openfl/interface/aggregation_functions/core/interface.py>`_ of :class:`openfl.interface.aggregation_functions.core.AggregationFunction.call` for details.

 Example of a Custom Aggregation Function